ss220-space/Paradise/tgui/README.md

 - `/packages/tgui/layouts` - Root level UI components, that affect the final look and feel of the browser window.
 They usually hold various window elements, like the titlebar and resize handlers, and control the UI theme.
-- `/packages/tgui/routes.js` - This is where tgui decides which interface to pull and render.
+- `/packages/tgui/routes.ts` - This is where tgui decides which interface to pull and render.
-- `/packages/tgui/layout.js` - A root-level component, holding the
+- `/packages/tgui/layout/index.ts` - A root-level component, holding the
   window elements, like the titlebar, buttons, resize handlers.
-Calls `routes.js` to decide which component to render.
+Calls `routes.ts` to decide which component to render.
 - `/packages/tgui/styles/main.scss` - CSS entry point.
 - `/packages/tgui/styles/functions.scss` - Useful SASS functions.
   Stuff like `lighten`, `darken`, `luminance` are defined here.